Payroll Philippines Guide

 Understanding the core components of Philippines payroll requires familiarity with several mandatory elements, each with specific calculations and compliance requirements:

-Employers must withhold these taxes monthly and submit them to the BIR using Form 1601-C, with monthly due dates varying by taxpayer classification (generally between the 10th and 15th of the following month).
+Employers must withhold these taxes monthly and submit them to the Bureau of Internal Revenue (BIR) using Form 1601-C.

 2. Social Security System (SSS)

-Both employers and employees contribute to the Social Security System, with the current total contribution rate at 14% of the employee's monthly salary credit (MSC):
+Both employers and employees contribute to the Social Security System (SSS).
+As of 2025/2026, the rate has increased to 15% of the Monthly Salary Credit (MSC):

 3. PhilHealth